adomingues/adomingues.github.io/_posts/2015-12-03-renaming-and-merging-fastq.md

 ---

 This is something I need to do often and a collegue asked me how to do it herself.
-So the best way to share is to post it in the blogThis is something I need to do often and a collegue asked me how to do it herself.
 So the best way to share is to post it in the blog.

 # Problem

 Quite often samples are sequenced in multiple lanes, or for whatever reason are split in multiple file, which we receive.
-Before processing, I like to join the fastq files and rename the at that point - everything after will have plot names which are alcd .. most presentation/publication ready, so one last thing to change manually.
+Before processing, I like to join the fastq files and rename the at that point - afterwards everything  will have plot names which are mostly presentation/publication ready, so one last thing to change manually.

 # 1st step: merge